War-time sketch by Arthur Lumley shows Union soldiers looting Fredericksburg on Dec. 12, 1862. (Library of Congress collection) |

 "One [of our] rooms was piled more than halfway to the ceiling with feathers from beds ripped open, every mirror had been run through with a bayonet, a panel of each door cut out, furniture nearly all broken up, the china broken to bits, and everything of value taken away," a Fredericksburg woman recalled.

-Among items stolen was a beautiful oil painting called The Saviour at the Garden of Gethsemane, which had hung in the house of a 62-year-old woman named Juliet Neale, one of Fredericksburg's leading citizens.
+Among items stolen was a beautiful oil painting called The Saviour at the Garden of Gethsemane that belonged to a 62-year-old woman named Juliet Neale, one of Fredericksburg's leading citizens.
 A "distinguished French nobleman" reportedly had given it to her as a gift.
+It adorned the interior of her house.

 A wealthy divorcee, Neale served as a nurse at Belvoir, aiding Confederate wounded from the Battle of Fredericksburg.
 (Neale's house at 307 Caroline Street, used as a Federal hospital, still stands.
 See it here on Google Street View.)

-The soldier who made off with the painting was none other than Burke himself — a man who, according to his obituary, was known for his "ample and spontaneous" charity.
+The soldier who made off with the painting was none other than Burke himself — a man touted in his newspaper obituary for his "ample and spontaneous" charity.

-Burke's war-time service was full of hardship and derring-do: On Sept.
+Hardship and derring-do marked Burke's wartime service: On Sept.
 17, 1862, he escaped the bloodbath at Antietam, the regiment's first battle of the war, without physical injury.
 At Fredericksburg, the 16th Connecticut was held in reserve, seeing little action.
 Captured with most of the rest of the regiment at Plymouth, N.C., on April 20, 1864, he spent six months in Rebel prisons, in Macon, Ga., as well as in Columbia and Charleston, S.C.

 Burke's POW experience included two escapes.
 Packed into a train en route from Columbia to Charleston, Burke and two other 16th Connecticut officers leaped from the open boxcars.
 Six days later, a hunter captured the men asleep in the woods.
 His dogs guarded the escapees while he went for help.